-The door liner is made from ABS plastic.
-This liner will crack or stain if chemical solvents or harsh detergents are used.
+Some vendors use a door liner made from ABS plastic.
+This liner will crack if chemical solvents or harsh detergents are used.

 - 1. Unplug the vendor from the power socket. - 2.
-Open the vendor door. - 3.
-Do not use chemicals or solvents.
+Open the vendor door. - Do not use chemicals or solvents.
 These can damage paint, extruded plastic parts and other plastic parts. - 4.
 Do not use abrasive cleaners. - 5.
 Do not use a water jet. - 6.
 Do not let water or cleaning solutions contact electrical or electronic components. - 7.
 Allow to air dry, or place a window fan on the floor in front of the open interior. - 8.
 When dry, plug in the vendor.